-- Human Immunodeficiency Virus (HIV) -infected participants must meet these additional criteria:
+- Human Immunodeficiency Virus (HIV)-infected participants must meet these additional criteria:

-Have well-controlled HIV on anti-retroviral therapy (ART), defined as: 1) must have a CD4+ T-cell count >350 cells/mm3 at time of screening; 2) must have achieved and maintained virologic suppression defined as confirmed HIV ribonucleic acid (RNA) level <50 or below the lower limit of quantification (LLOQ) using the locally available assay at the time of screening and for ≥12 weeks prior to screening; and 3) must have been on a stable regimen, without changes in drugs or dose modification, for ≥4 weeks prior to study entry (Day 1).
+Has well-controlled HIV on anti-retroviral therapy (ART), defined as: 1) must have a CD4+ T-cell count >350 cells/mm3 at time of screening; 2) must have achieved and maintained virologic suppression defined as confirmed HIV ribonucleic acid (RNA) level <50 or below the lower limit of quantification (LLOQ) using the locally available assay at the time of screening and for ≥12 weeks prior to screening; and 3) must have been on a stable regimen, without changes in drugs or dose modification, for ≥4 weeks prior to study entry (Day 1).

 You CAN'T join if...

-- History of vasculitis.
+- Has history of vasculitis.

-- Active infection requiring therapy.
+- Has active infection requiring therapy.

-- Known Hepatitis B or C infection.
+- Has known Hepatitis B or C infection.